 While some separating or divorcing couples quickly reach an agreement regarding the living arrangements for their children, the contentious nature of many of these situations makes it necessary for the family court to make the final determination.

 Under Nevada law the family court judge has the full authority to make a binding custody decision and visitation schedule that may only be modified if there is a significant change in circumstances.
 Overturning a ruling is difficult.
-Consequently, making sure you hire a seasoned custody attorney to argue for the proper ruling in the begining is extremely important.
+Consequently, making sure you hire a seasoned custody attorney to argue for the proper ruling in the beginning is extremely important.

 In Nevada, there are two child custody categories that will be addressed during the custody process: